 3. Once received, the Residential Tenancies Tribunal will update the tenancy file and a new Certificate of Deposit will go to the landlord and the new tenant.

-Landlords can make a claim against the security deposit but must do so within 7 days from the end of the lease agreement.
+Landlords can make a claim against the security deposit but must do so within 7 days from the end of the tenancy.
 Items that can be claimed against a security deposit include:

 To learn more: